everii-Group/mocoapp-api-docs/sections/companies.md

 It's also possible to filter:

+{: .note }
+To filter by custom properties, you have to supply the `type` parameter.

 - [Global filters apply](../entities#global-filters)
 - **type** ("customer", "supplier", "organization")
 - **tags** "Automotive, Pharma" (comma separated list)